kitsuneMask/-mobile-app-developer-exam/README.md

 Dear Ma'am / Sir,

 I hope this message finds you well.
-I regret to inform you that due to a health issue – a severe case of diarrhea lasting for the past two and a half days – I was unable to complete the job application exam on time.
+I regret to inform you that due to a health issue – a severe case of diarrhea lasting for two and a half days – I was unable to complete the job application exam on time.

 I sincerely hope for your understanding regarding this unforeseen circumstance.
 I value this opportunity and remain committed to providing my best work.
 If there are any possibilities for extensions or alternative arrangements, I would greatly appreciate your consideration.